shuhanmirza/Facebook-Automation-with-NodeMaven/README.md

     facebook_goto_post(browser=browser, target_post=target_post)
     facebook_haha(browser)
 ```
-In this sample workflow, the bot goes to the target post and reacts with Haha.
+In this sample workflow, the bot goes to the target post and reacts with _Haha_.

 ## Running